OlsBols/sample-genai-in-modernization/README.md

 ## Overview

-This solution illustrates the application of Generative AI (Gen AI) during the AWS Migration Acceleration Program (MAP) assessment phase, following the completion of on-premises discovery.
+This sample repository illustrates the application of Generative AI (Gen AI) during the AWS Migration Acceleration Program (MAP) assessment phase, following the completion of on-premises discovery.
 It showcases capabilities that enhance migration planning, cost optimization, identification of modernization opportunities, and resource planning—processes which were previously both time-consuming and complex.

 ## Features